opentox/opentox.github.com/_posts/2012-05-02-calculating-physico-chemical-descriptors-with-opentox-algorithm.md

 ---
 layout: post
 title: "Calculating physico chemical descriptors with opentox algorithm"
-description: ""
+description: "Opentox-ruby has facilities to calculate more than 300 non-proprietary physico-chemical descriptors, whose calculation can be easily triggered with REST calls."
-category:
+category: opentox-algorithm
-tags: []
+tags: [feature generation]
 ---
 {% include JB/setup %}